curto2/mckernel/README.md

 If you use McKernel in a publication, please cite the paper below:

-Curtó, J. D. and Zarza, I. C.
+Curtó, J. D. and Zarza, H. C.
 McKernel: Approximate Kernel Expansions in Log-linear Time through Randomization.
 2019.

 --------------------------------------------------------